jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 ---
 title: WORK IN PROGRESS – Singleton Design Pattern
-description: The One, The Only; The Good, The Bad, And The Ugly.
+description: The One - The Only; The Good, The Bad, And The Ugly.
 unlisted: true
 ---